 What is Fever?

-Fever is a nightmare for parents although fever is not an illness in itself but an indicator that the body is fighting with some invading virus or bacteria.
-So it means the body’s immune system is working well but when it comes to babies especially is newborn babies it becomes a nightmare for the parents as the baby becomes crankier and fussier than usual.
-Parents try their best to help their babies getting healthy again.
+Fever is a nightmare for parents although fever is not an illness in itself but an indicator that the body is fighting some invading virus or bacteria.
+So it means the body’s immune system is working well but when it comes to babies, especially newborn babies it becomes a nightmare for the parents as the baby becomes crankier and fussier than usual.
+Parents try their best to help their babies get healthy again.

 What are the possible causes of Fever?

-Most of the time it’s the flu or the baby catch a cold or some kind of infection that causes the fever..
+Most of the time it’s the flu or the baby catching a cold or some kind of infection that causes the fever.

 6 Possible Causes of Fever

 The baby is getting a fever maybe because of the after-effects of Vaccination.
 Vaccination fever begins within 12 hours and lasts 2 to 3 days. it’s of no harm.

 This normally occurs in summer due to heat waves.
 Dressing the baby with many layers can also be this case give your baby a lukewarm water bath and dress your baby in light and soft clothes.

 Most childhood infections are due to viruses.
 Viral fever can last from 5 to 7 days.

 Kidney infection soar throat, ear infection, pneumonia, and urinary tract infection can be the cause of fever.